 So, I have a confession.
 It took me WAY too long to see Up (2009).
 All of my friends were raving about it when it came out, but for some reason I was not into the movie at all, so it was years later before I saw it.
-And while I enjoyed it, that opening montage is so SAD!!
 And then there’s that crazy huge bird, the talking dogs, a half-crazed explorer, etc. etc. But, I digress….

 In this interview segment, Giacchino, along with the director, discuss how the score came together, and inbetween the moments of talking, there are wonderful scenes showing the orchestra in the recording studio (I love watching moments like these).
 Giacchino is an immensely talented composer, and Up is a great addition to both film and film music.